 Breaking tradition from past Presidential Elections, the last two being uncontested, this turned out to be a tight multi-corner race with four candidates receiving the Certificate of Eligibility from the Presidential Elections Committee.
 Three were once members of the ruling PAP, each serving at the different levels of ministerial, backbencher and grassroots, while the last stood as a SDP candidate in the General Election four months earlier.
 The coincidence of all four bearing the surname "Tan" was a subject of amusement in the social media.

-Former Deputy Prime Minister Dr Tony Tan, who resigned as chairman of Singapore Press Holdings and from the Government Investment Corporation to contest, was backed by the outgoing President, several PAP ministers, associations and unions.
-He was perceived to be the PAP government's endorsed candidate despite flashing independent credentials and evetually won to become Singapore's seventh President.
-His strongest opponent was former PAP stalwart and Member of Parliament Dr Tan Cheng Bock, most remembered for his resounding victories in the Ayer Rajah ward and being a vocal internal critic.
-He did not back down despite Dr Tony Tan's entry.
+Former Deputy Prime Minister Tony Tan, who resigned as chairman of Singapore Press Holdings and from the Government Investment Corporation to contest, was backed by the outgoing President, several PAP ministers, associations and unions.
+Campaigning on the slogan "Confidence for the Future", he was perceived to be the PAP government's endorsed candidate despite flashing independent credentials and evetually won to become Singapore's seventh President.
+His strongest opponent turned out to be ex-PAP Member of Parliament Tan Cheng Bock, most remembered for his resounding victories in the Ayer Rajah ward and being a vocal internal critic.
+He did not back down despite Tony Tan's entry and his slogan was "Think Singaporeans First".

-The third, Tan Jee Say, was the former principal private secretary to Goh Chok Tong, then DPM.
+The third, Tan Jee Say, was the former principal private secretary to then-DPM Goh Chok Tong.
 As the only former opposition candidate, being granted a COE was unexpected for many observers, as his credentials were also thought to be insufficient to meet the criteria.
-His symbol was a heart, which was used by the late Ong Teng Cheong, Singapore's first Elected President.
+He campaigned on "Heart of the Nation" and his symbol of a heart was also used by the late Ong Teng Cheong, Singapore's first Elected President.

 A total of six applications were submitted.
 Two others who failed to qualify for the COE were Andrew Kuan and Ooi Boon Ewe, attempting their second and third application respectively, with the latter resigning from the PLDP he founded.